 Keep in mind also that some dogs encounter medical challenges due to their genetics, and they may not be the best choice for those on a limited budget who can’t afford proper medical care.

 One of the most common mistakes dog owners make is the fact they choose looks and the want of a breed over compatibility; Don’t make this mistake!

 2. Ignoring Your New Dog’s Basic Personality

-Just as with looks and want vs. compatibility, first-time dog owners should keep basic breed personalities in mind when selecting a new family member.
+Just as with looks and want vs. compatibility, first-timer’s mistakes dog owners make is to neglect a dog’s basic personality when selecting a new family member.

 For example, dogs that require lots of exercises, such as Siberian Huskies, fit well in settings where they can run and explore with their owners for miles, while low-energy canines like basset hounds and bulldogs do better with owners who spend lots of time lounging.

 It also helps to get to know your potential pooch before you take it home to be sure you’re a good fit for each other.
 Do as much research and gather as much information as you would for any other life-changing experience.
 For example, lap dogs require lots of attention and affection, while working dogs prefer more structured settings.

 3. Setting No Boundaries and Enforcing No Rules

 Setting boundaries is the key to a happy relationship with your new puppy or dog.
 Dogs are pack animals and require discipline and rules to live their best lives.